microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/persistent.md

         path: /home/<yourusername>/workspace
      ```

-When you install Microclimate, you can check on the ICP console Storage page that the Microclimate PersistenceVolumeClaims are bound to the PersistentVolumes that you created.
-When you create or import projects in Microclimate, you see their files appear in the workspace directory that you created on the host machine for the ICP worker node.
+When you install Microclimate, you can check on the IBM Cloud Private console Storage page that the Microclimate PersistenceVolumeClaims are bound to the PersistentVolumes that you created.
+When you create or import projects in Microclimate, you see their files appear in the workspace directory that you created on the host machine for the IBM Cloud Private worker node.

 ## Further information